Genesis 3:19. By the sweat of your brow, you shall eat bread. Here’s the significance for us today.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Genesis 3:19, Sweat of Your Brow.
+Please use the Social Network links just below to share this information from The Explanation, Genesis 3:19, Sweat of Your Brow.
 The Deep Meaning